Micha-L-Davis/Micha-L-Davis.github.io/reading-notes/code-401.md

 Another quick way to test React Native code is with a snack player.
 These web applications allow developers to code and test in the same window.

 ---

+# Ethics

+## The code I'm still ashamed of

+[This story](https://www.freecodecamp.org/news/the-code-im-still-ashamed-of-e4c021dff55e) by Bill Sourour tells of how, as a young web developer, he was asked to create a deceitful and unethical website.
+While working for a marketing agency, Bill was tasked with creating an online quiz.
+The purpose of the quiz was to target a specific demographic (teen girls) and encourage them to seek a prescription for a particular brand of medication.
+The quiz was made to conceal the fact that the medication's manufacturer had commissioned it, and it was designed to recommend that brand of medication above all others.
+Sadly, the medication had a severe side-effect of suicidal ideation, leading to the death of a young girl by suicide.

+## Will Democracy Survive Big Data and Artifical Intelligence?

+[The article](https://www.scientificamerican.com/article/will-democracy-survive-big-data-and-artificial-intelligence/) discusses how advancements in AI and mass data collection pose real risks to personal liberties.
+By understanding human behavior through the deep analysis of 'big data,' AI could be used to influence that behavior in positive or nefarious ways.
+Regardless of whether we trust the person who controls such technology, no piece of data is ever truly safe forever--meaning this technology could end up in anyone's hands.
+If such a tool was finely tuned, it could result in the population becoming little more than digital slaves.
+The author therefore believes that what we try to accomplish with these technologies must be constrained by the same ethics that underlie our most fundamental human rights.